 Calathea roseopicta, also known as the rose painted Calathea, is a stunning large-leaved prayer plant.
-It has been selectively bred into many different leaf patterns all known under different names (such as Calathea ‘medallion’, ‘eclipse’ and ‘dottie’), which means there are plenty of varieties to choose from.
-The perfect plant if you’re looking for a real eyecatcher!
+It has been selectively bred into many different leaf patterns all known under different names (such as Calathea ‘Medallion’, ‘Eclipse’ and ‘Dottie’), which means there are plenty of varieties to choose from.
+Calathea roseopicta care can be somewhat challenging, but it’s the perfect plant if you’re looking for a real eye-catcher!

 Keep reading for everything you need to know about Calathea roseopicta care and growing Calathea roseopicta in your own home.